WEXP (La Salle University): History

-In early 1971, the university had explored an opportunity to purchase WPWT 91.7 FM, and operate on an FCC-sanctioned basis.
+In early 1971, the university had explored an opportunity to purchase WPWT 91.7 FM, and operate on an FCC-licensed basis.
 Some students and professors from the communication department pushed for support of the acquisition.
 The University Budget Committee, however, rejected a plan that might have given WEXP an FCC-regulated FM station, as the available FM signal required a financial commitment of at least $50,000 per year.
 This signal was instead conceded to Drexel University whose administration was actually willing to accept a recurring investment which running a radio station full-time around the clock would have entailed.
 "EXPress 530", as the station was referred to, was doomed to just a carrier current AM signal to await someone more caring and committed to come around and polish it up again and have it be useful for more than just resume filler.

 In 1997, WEXP began simulcasting over La Salle TV cable television, but the relationship between the two campus stations was short-lived.
 In 2000, a proposal to turn WEXP into a low-power FM station also failed.
 However, with the advent of computers in every dorm, where AM radios became scarcer to find, the station chose to embark on a primarily internet focus, setting up a partnership with Live365 beginning in 2002, later rehoming its web streaming to a local internet server via Shoutcast.
 These investments re-energized the station by recruiting more members and broadening listenership on campus and around the world.
 The station launched its online presence with a contest to win a free trip to the then Nokia Sugar Bowl in New Orleans for the first caller who could identify the tune "The Real Slim Shady" by the artist Eminem from the first few bars of Nokia's ringtone based on that tune.
 A student named Aileen G. was the first to call in and earn the tickets.

 WEXP's format could never be confined to any specific genre, but did partner with numerous labels to introduce new artists to the airwaves.